 The traverse from Mt.
-Dulang Dulang to Mt.
-Kitanglad (dubbed as D2K) is one of the most challenging trails I have braved.
-The majestic mountains belong to the Kitanglad Mountain Range, a popular destination for Filipino climbers due to its elevation, summit view and difficulty.
+Dulang-Dulang to Mt.
+Kitanglad (dubbed as D2K) is one of the most challenging trails I had braved.
+The majestic mountains belong to Kitanglad Mountain Range, a popular destination for Filipino hikers due to its elevation, summit views, and difficulty level.

-Mt.
-Dulang Dulang (D2) is the second highest mountain in the country with an elevation of 2,938 masl, while Mt.
-Kitanglad is the fourth highest at 2,899 masl.
-Other great mountains to climb like Mt.
+Mount Dulang Dulang (D2) is the second highest mountain in the country with an elevation of 2,938 masl, while Mount Kitanglad is the fourth highest at 2,899 masl.
+Other great mountains to climb such as Mt.
 Kalatungan (2,824 masl), Mt.
 Maagnaw (2742 masl), Mt.
 Sumagaya (2,248 masl)—a plane crash site, and Mt.
-Apo can be spotted from D2K peaks.
+Apo (2,954 masl) can be spotted from the D2K peaks.

-What makes the traverse a difficult climb, aside from its elevation and long hours of hiking – is the cold temperature which is typical of tall mountains.
-It can really get cold at night that others can’t sleep well.
-We crawled inside our tents early, right after dinner, because we couldn’t stand the cold outside – we’re used to a warm weather!
+What makes the traverse a difficult climb aside from its elevation and long hours of hiking is the cold temperature which is typical of tall mountains.
+It can really get cold at night leading to a bad quality of sleep which isn’t a good thing for tomorrow’s intense hike.
+We crawled inside our tents early, right after dinner, because we couldn’t stand the cold outside – we’re used to a warm weather.

-It was also raining during our climb making the trail dangerous: we were prone to tumbling down from stepping on wet boulders; also to tripping over the muddy and slippery narrow ridge path.
-You got to step on soggy tree branches, hold on to some roots, and in the later part grip blady cogon grasses on a steep route before reaching Kitanglad peak.
+It was also raining during our climb making the trail tricky.
+We were prone to tumbling from stepping on wet boulders, to tripping over the muddy and slippery narrow ridge path.
+You got to step on soggy tree branches, embrace roots, and in the later part clutch a handful of blady cogon grasses on a vertical route before reaching Kitanglad peak.

-There are vertical portions that you need to surpass by holding on to braided nylon ropes that might give you a friction burn.
-This was the most challenging part—largely due to the fact that it was getting dark when we reached the ‘Halik ni Hudas trail’ where we had to climb up the 90° vertical route with heavy backpacks.
+There are steep segments that you need to surpass by holding on to braided nylon ropes that might give you a friction burn if you don’t wear gloves.
+This was the most challenging part—largely due to the fact that it was getting dark when we reached the “Halik ni Hudas” trail where we had to climb up a 90° route with heavy backpacks.

 Only a limited number of climbers are allowed to traverse–not more than 20 per day to avoid damaging the trails.
-Climbers are also required to secure a permit from PAMB/PENR for a fee.
+Climbers are also required to secure a permit from Protected Area Management Board (PAMB) and DENR for a fee.
 Our guide John Murs took care of that.
-(Guide Contact Number: +639 2954 25100 Peter John Muring)

 We took the traditional trail starting off at Lantapan for about two hours of walking on a rocky and hot road.
 The real climb starts when you get deeper into the forest where the air gets colder.